zhou13/holicity/README.md

 ## Holistic Surface Segmentation

+<img src="https://people.eecs.berkeley.edu/~zyc/holicity/images/surface-segmentations-pazo2.jpg">

-We segment the surface of the 3D CAD model based on the (approximate) local curvature.
+We segment the surface of the 3D CAD model based on (approximate) local curvature.
 The **reference MaskRCNN implementation** used in our paper can be found [here](https://github.com/Delay-Xili/HoliCity-MaskRCNN).

-<img src="https://people.eecs.berkeley.edu/~zyc/holicity/images/surface-segmentations-pazo2.jpg">

 ### 3D Planes